jdibenes/hl2ss/README.md

 **Additional features**

+- Access to Spatial Mapping and Scene Understanding data (Experimental).
 - Download calibration (e.g., camera intrinsics) for the Front Camera and Research Mode sensors (except RM IMU Magnetometer).
 - Optional per-frame pose for the Front Camera and Research Mode sensors streams.
 - Client can configure the bitrate of the H264, HEVC, and AAC encoded streams.
 - For the Front Camera, the client can configure the resolution, framerate, focus, white balance, and exposure (see [etc/hl2_capture_formats.txt](https://github.com/jdibenes/hl2ss/blob/main/etc/hl2_capture_formats.txt) for a list of supported formats).
-- Access to Spatial Mapping data (Experimental).

 ## Preparation